This is Part 2 of Scenario 5 – Human Federation in 2040

 Well, that was the film.
 But interestingly it was very close to reality that evolved very quickly.
 Within the next few years, Russian aggressive actions took place in the Ukraine and Moldova, including some serious incidents in the Baltic States (see below).
 At that time EU was barely thinking about having its own army.
 The only element of a potential future army was the EU’s Permanent Structured Cooperation (PESCO) set up in 2017.
 The original intention was to enable the EU member states working more closely together in the area of security and defence.
 That permanent framework for defence cooperation was to allow willing and able member states to develop defence capabilities jointly, invest in shared projects, and enhance the operational readiness and contribution of their armed forces.
 At that time, EU was working closely with NATO, based on a number of agreements, such as the NATO-EU Warsaw Declaration singed in July 2016.
 That included 42 concrete actions, such as re-enforcing the NATO eastern frontiers with tens of thousands of NATO troops moved semi-permanently closer to the Russian border.

-At the time of incidents in Moldova and in the Baltic States, the USA under Donald Trump was very enigmatic on invoking article 5 of the NATO declaration on mutual self-defence.
+At the time of incidents in Moldova and in the Baltic States, the USA was very enigmatic on invoking article 5 of the NATO declaration on mutual self-defence.
 That finally forced the EU to amend the NATO declaration, where all the EU countries became a single member of NATO.
 That led by default to the creation of the EU Army, which is now far more effective than ever.
 From today’s perspective it is clear that it was the formation of the EU Army that has been the best sign of the EU’s resolve to dampen Russian aggressive attempts.

 So, Human Federation (HF) has now its own army, which has just celebrated the fifteenth anniversary of its formation.
 All previous member states’ armies had been dissolved and re-grouped into HF Regional Defence Forces that spread across former state borders.
 All military equipment and standards are unified within the whole HF Army, which is a member of NATO, as a single country.
 However, the HF Army participates in UN Peacekeeping operations independently of NATO.
 The official language of the Army, as in the whole HF is English, although national languages can also be used inside the regional bases.

 Britain remained for some of that period, an individual member of NATO.
-After the re-joining of the EF, its forces have been merged within the EF army.
+After re-joining the EF, its forces have been merged within the EF army.
 But the condition the UK had made was to run the Ministry of Defence.
 Therefore, the current HF Defence Minister is Anthony Clarke, from the UK.
 British army is now part of the Human Federation.
 Being a nuclear power, the UK has a long-term Agreement with the HF Army, as the ‘British Region’.
 Its entire defence budget is covered by the HF budget, from the annual payments made by the British Government to the HF that cover among others education, security and defence.
 The only area that is strictly under the British control is its nuclear arsenal and a small conventional weapons contingent to serve British operations in its Overseas Territories, such as the Falklands.
 Any eventual use of the exclusive British nuclear arsenal is strictly under the British control.

 The HF Army Chief of Staff must be of a different nationality than the current HF Defence Minister.
-Since France is a nuclear power, it has special rights within the HF Defence system.
+Since France is also a nuclear power, it has special rights within the HF Defence system.
 It controls the French nuclear arsenal (this is the area still unresolved – who is to control the entire HF nuclear arsenal).
 There is a compulsory one-year residential service in the Army for men and women starting at 18 up to 25.
 That can be exchanged for 18 months of residential social service.